 I will discuss them in more detail to help you decide what will be best for you.

-After you have read the benefits of each, take a look at your goals and decide what will be your best option to support your objectives.
+After you have read the benefits of each, look at your goals, and decide your best option to support your objectives.

 Your options are limited if you are going to be using a hosted service.
-But there are some artists who have done very well building an online art business with a hosted service.
+But some artists have done very well building an online art business with a hosted service.